aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/list-objects/convert-list-object-or-table-to-range/_index.md

 weight: 30
 ---

-This REST API indicates `convert table or list object to range` in worksheet.
+This REST API indicates `convert table or list object to range` in an Excel worksheet.

 ## RSET API